 Although you could simply unplug the flatscreen TV from your home and set it up in your caravan, there are a couple of key points to bear in mind here.
 First, these TV sets tend to be quite large (these days, 32-inch is considered positively tiny) and will take up a great deal of space in your van.
 In addition, if you can’t hide your TV away in a locker when it’s not in use, it’s simply going to be a theft magnet.
 Then there’s the question of how you’re going to power it.

 Domestic TVs all tend to run on 230V mains power and can only be used when you’re on a mains hook-up.
-Assuming you are, that’s fine; but what if you’re at a festival or site with no hook-up?
+Assuming you are only going to be staying at sites where you can access this, that’s fine; but what if you’re at a festival or site with no hook-up?

 You can get a small plug-in inverter to run these items, but this adds both complexity and cost, and will drain your 12V battery far faster than simply running a 12V TV (inverters take a lot of current and are not 100% efficient in conversion from DC to AC).